javieraviles/split-the-monolith/README.md

 Everything will be in the master branch, having a specific `tag` for each Phase once finished.

 # Phase 1 - THE MONOLITH
-This is a very simple SpringBoot project to dispatch `Orders` and notified them via email.
-Using H2 as db for simplicity, the main class will populate some data into the database on startup for testing purposes.
+This is a very simple SpringBoot project to dispatch `Orders`.
+Using H2 as database for simplicity, the main class will populate some data into the database on startup for testing purposes.
 A customer, a product and an order.

 Three self-explaining entities:
  - **Customer**